gilgamesh7/cthulhualtar/README.md

     crate-type = ["cdylib", "rlib"]
 - Compile to web : wasm-pack build --target web
     - This will result in a pkg folder with a wasm file
+- Comment out or remove .gitignore in pkg directory, so the pkg will get loaded to github (rust_wasm_functions/pkg/.gitignore)

 ## Maintenance
 TODO